TEALSK12/introduction-to-computer-science/lab_04.md

 # Lab 0.4 - Getting to Know You

-In this lab, you will explore SNAP and create a simple "self-portrait" program to introduce yourself to your instructors and classmates.
+In this lab, you will explore Snap! and create a simple "self-portrait" program to introduce yourself to your instructors and classmates.

 ## Part 1 - Exploring SNAP

-1. Open Snap on your computer.
+1. Open Snap! on your computer.
 The URL is http://snap.berkeley.edu/run

 2. In order to save your programs, the first thing you'll need to do is make an account.
-In the SNAP browser window, find the cloud-shaped button in the top toolbar on the upper left corner of the window:
+In the Snap! browser window, find the cloud-shaped button in the top toolbar on the upper left corner of the window:

     <img src="SnapCloud.png"  />